ngraczykowski/iris-root/README.md

 > **WORK IN PROGRESS**

+## Debugging in Kubernetes

+It is possible to debug applications in Kubernetes.
+For details, see [Debugging in Kubernetes](docs/development/debugging-in-kubernetes.md).

 ## Build logic plugins

 Iris is using [Gradle convention plugins](https://docs.gradle.org/current/userguide/sharing_build_logic_between_subprojects.html) for configuring builds of its components.